jason-fox/fox.jason.extend.css/docs/install.md

 <h1>Install</h1>

-The DITA-OT Swagger plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
+The DITA-OT Extended CSS plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.

 ## Installing DITA-OT